S&P cuts India outlook; investment rating in peril

 BIG SUBSIDY BILL

-India imports most of its oil and then subsidizes fuel to consumers, a double exposure to global energy prices that led to a balance of payments crisis in 1991.
+India imports most of its oil and then subsidises fuel to consumers, a double exposure to global energy prices that led to a balance of payments crisis in 1991.

 Meanwhile, a series of policy moves, including one that would retroactively tax indirect investments and another that targets tax havens used by foreign portfolio investors, has further soured already-weak investor sentiment.

-India's 10-year bond yield rose 4 basis points to 8.63 percent soon after the S&P move, while the ailing rupee weakened and stocks fell .BSESN, although markets recovered some of their losses.
+India's 10-year bond yield rose 4 basis points to 8.63 percent soon after the S&P move, while the ailing rupee weakened and stocks fell, although markets recovered some of their losses.

 "This action should at least now push the government into action by announcing new reforms or look to implement the already announced ones.
 Until then, we will see markets, including the currency, remaining under pressure," said Arun Singh, senior economist at Dun & Bradstreet in Mumbai.